karllessard/community/sigs/jvm/rfcs/20190802-java-repositories.md

 name comes from the similarities between this library and the [`java.nio`](https://docs.oracle.com/javase/8/docs/api/java/nio/package-summary.html) package found in the JDK, that is unfortunately lacking the support of 64-bits indexation.

+#### model-framework

+A proper abstraction API (e.g. GraphRunner) that hides the raw tensors and so can be used by non-machine learning experts.
+In the future those libraries will allow using the models in a transfer learning setting with TensorFlow Java as well.

+More details in the next section.

 #### keras

 An adaptation of the Keras library to Java, that will serve as the main API for training on TF Java.

 ### /tensorflow/java-models

-The java-models will contain Java inference libraries for various pre-trained TensorFlow models.
+The java-models will contain Java inference libraries for various pre-trained TensorFlow models, based on the Java TF model framework.

 This repository hosts a set of Java libraries for loading and inferring various pre-trained TensorFlow models.
 It provides a quick reference integrating for some of the popular TensorFlow models such as object detection, pose estimation, face detection and alike.